 Joint PhD-Secondments School

-After the summer school, PhD students will have the opportunity to put the acquired knowledge and skills into practice right away, during a secondment.
-For 3 months, they will learn about and do research together on the Meuse River and the Biesbosch and Haringvliet Deltas, in the Netherlands.
-All Spanish-speaking students will afterwards also travel to Spain to further practice and consolidate their skills.
-Hosted by the New Water Culture Foundation and the Polytechnic University of Valencia, they will engage in action research with the Serpis River (Spain) platform as another case of local reclaiming of river commons.
+All Spanish-speaking students also traveled to Spain to further practice and consolidate their skills.
+Hosted by the New Water Culture Foundation and the Polytechnic University of Valencia, they engaged in action research with the Serpis River (Spain) platform as another case of local reclaiming of river commons.

 International Master students exchange programme